tslocke/hobocookbook/manual/controllers.markdown

-# Permission and not found errors
+# Permission and not-found errors

 Any permission errors that happen are handled by the `permission_denied` controller method, which renders the DRYML tag `<permission-denied-page>` or just a text message if that doesn't exist.